-But in recent years, some people don’t like the iTunes interface quite as much.
-And just a few days ago when the new macOS Catalina was available to download, iTunes is NO longer available according to Apple’s official news release:
+Just two years ago, when the new macOS Catalina was available to download, iTunes is NO longer available according to Apple’s official news release:

 “Three all-new apps — Apple Music, Apple Podcasts and Apple TV— replace iTunes and make it easy and fun to discover and enjoy music, TV shows, movies and podcasts on Mac.”

-However, there are multiple options when it comes to streaming music and media services so let’s take a look at some great iTunes alternatives for Mac users.
+However, there are multiple options when it comes to streaming music and media services, so let’s take a look at some great iTunes alternatives for Mac users.

-iMazing is a great way to manage all of your iPHone music, messages, photos, and other data.
-This is a really user-friendly iTunes alternative that is easy to use but at the same time, very powerful and reliable.
+iMazing is a great way to manage all of your iPhone/iPad music, messages, photos, and other data.
+This is a super user-friendly iTunes alternative that is easy to use but at the same time, very powerful and reliable.

 2. Vox Music Player

-This music player has the ability to play many different common formats including MP3, APE, M4A, FLAC, and CUE, so it is a great option if you have songs in your library that are not all the same format.
+This music player has the ability to play many different common formats including MP3, APE, M4A, FLAC, and CUE, so it is a great option if you have songs in your library that are not all in the same format.
 Vox can also playback HD Audio which is great if you create music or like high-quality audio.